pfSense in VMware Workstation

 - Right click your pfSense VM and select

-Power...Power On to Firmware
+Power...Power On to Firmware - Move to

-and selectI/O Device Configuration
+Advancedand selectI/O Device Configuration - For

-to Save and Exit
+F10to Save and Exit

 Initial Installation of pfSense